Progamer1251718/SM64PC_SONIC/README.md

-# SM64PC_SONIC
+# SM64 Port SONIC models.
-Super Mario 64 Pc port with Sonic Characters from DX
+Super Mario 64 port with Sonic Characters from DX and other games.

-# NOTICE Sonic isn't fully complete yet this is here if you want to demo it as it needs some work done.

 Some are being worked on like Tails with a voice mod